• Skip to primary navigation

 • Stir and cook another 7 minutes.

-• Add a little vegetable broth if the mixture sticks to the bottom of the pan, but the mixture from the mushrooms, onions, and peppers should provide ample moisture.
+• Add a little vegetable broth if the mixture sticks to the bottom of the pan, but the moisture from the mushrooms, onions, and peppers should provide ample water.

 • Add the red bell peppers, tomato sauce, canned roasted diced tomatoes, vegetable broth.

-• Add soy sauce, smoked paprika, garlic powder, the two bay leaves, and stir.
+• Add soy sauce, smoked paprika, garlic powder, Italian seasoning, Worcestershire sauce, and the two bay leaves, and stir.

 • Make sure the mixture is boiling BEFORE you add the noodles